 Both museums are super interactive, not to mention comprehensive, and gave me a clear understanding of just how much the Polish capital has been through.

 When the parks are covered in snow and the city is enveloped in a bitterly cold wind, Warsaw isn’t the most fun place to be.
-Unlike Cracow and Wrocław, whose impressive Christmas markets add a sprinkle of magic to the city, winter in Warsaw revolves around rushing from A to B rather than enjoying the city itself, and when everything around you is wet and grey, it’s definitely hard to see the beauty.
+Unlike Krakow and Wrocław, whose impressive Christmas markets add a much-needed sprinkle of magic, winter in Warsaw revolves around rushing from A to B, and when everything around you is wet and grey, it’s definitely hard to see the beauty.

-I got to know the Palace of Culture and Science
+7. The Palace of Culture and Science

 Built as a gift from the Soviet Union to Poland in 1955, this breathtaking piece of architecture still divides Poles, with petitions demanding the palace be destroyed.

-Adorned with mermaids (the symbol of Warsaw) and home to four theatres, two museums, a cinema, a swimming pool, two bars, two libraries, ballrooms, a university and a Congress Hall, the Palace of Culture and Science is, in my opinion, a valuable part of Warsaw and testament to Warsaw’s ability to turn an ugly past into something quite beautiful.
+Adorned with mermaids (the symbol of Warsaw) and home to 4 theatres, 2 museums, a cinema, a swimming pool, 2 bars, 2 libraries, ballrooms, a university and a Congress Hall, the Palace of Culture and Science is (in my opinion) a valuable part of Warsaw and testament to Warsaw’s ability to turn an ugly past into something quite beautiful.

 Getting to Warsaw

 My go-to bus travel in Europe is always FlixBus.
-Flixbus is the most extensive bus network worldwide and all Flix buses have Wi-Fi, extra legroom, charging ports and the ability to modify your booking just 15 minutes before departure!
-Click here to book your Flixbus to Warsaw.
+Flixbus is the most extensive bus network worldwide, and all Flix buses have Wi-Fi, extra legroom, charging ports and the ability to modify your booking just 15 minutes before departure!

+Poland also has a fast and reliable train system, even in the smaller towns.
 To compare buses and trains, use Trainline.

 Is Warsaw Worth Visiting? | Final Thoughts

 Is Warsaw worth visiting?
-Absolutely.

 Warszawa, jesteś piękna i kocham cię <3 Warsaw, you are beautiful and I love you <3